The Magic of Scheherazade: Development and release

 The Magic of Scheherazade was developed for the Nintendo Entertainment System (Famicom in Japan) by Culture Brain.
 A person working under the pseudonym "Akademiya Yumenosuke" was the game's producer, according to a Weekly Famitsu interview.
-Composers Akinori Sawa and Shunichi Mikame worked as its composers.
+Akinori Sawa and Shunichi Mikame worked as its composers.
 Sawa worked primarily on Culture Brain's Hiryū no Ken series.
 Mikame had previously composed the scores for both Kung Fu Heroes and Flying Dragon: The Secret Scroll.
 His musical equipment consisted of two polyphonic synthesizers, a frequency modulation synthesizer, and a hardware sequencer.
 Compositions were recorded to audio cassette and then simplified to the Famicom's programmable sound generator, once approved by the producer.
 Only three of the six songs Mikame composed were used in game, and he left the company before its Japanese release.

 The Magic of Scheherazade was released in Japan on September 3, 1987.
-Tokuma Shoten published an official strategy guide for The Magic of Scheherazade in Japan in November 1987.
+Tokuma Shoten published an official strategy guide for The Magic of Scheherazade in Japan in November.
 A short manga based on the game titled Magical Book was published in Japan and features all the game's party members.
 Culture Brain's North American division chose to release the game as it fit the company's business model for international releases.
 Culture Brain USA announced the game in mid-1988 with a tentative release set for January 1989.
-It was delayed but was showcased that month at the Winter Consumer Electronics Show (CES) with other Culture Brain USA games for the NES, including Kung Fu Heroes and Flying Dragon: The Secret Scroll; it was showcased once again at 1990's Winter CES, this time alongside Baseball Simulator 1.000.
+It was delayed, but was showcased that month at the Winter Consumer Electronics Show (CES) with other Culture Brain USA games for the NES, including Kung Fu Heroes and Flying Dragon: The Secret Scroll; it was showcased once again at 1990's Winter CES, this time alongside Baseball Simulator 1.000.
 The game was released in North America on January 15, 1990.
-Culture Brain made numerous changes for the English-language localization, including the alternation of character and monster sprites, changes of the facial features in the characters to look more nondescript, simplification of the overworld map, the usage of character text during gameplay, and the inclusion of new music.
+Culture Brain made many changes for the English-language localization, including the alternation of character and monster sprites, changes of the facial features in the characters to look more undistinguished, simplification of the overworld map, the usage of character text during gameplay, and the inclusion of new music.
+The game's official soundtrack was released in Japan by Cassetron on October 25, 2023 and includes music from the overseas version.